gabrielbmoro/MovieDBApi/README.md

 - The [Wiki](https://github.com/tido4410/moviedatabaseapi/wiki) has more information about the project like its architecture and the libraries used;

+## Installation

-- The apks are in this [link](https://github.com/tido4410/moviedatabaseapi/tree/master/apk).
+- The apks are in this [link](https://github.com/tido4410/moviedatabaseapi/tree/master/apk);
+- Platform requirement: >= Android Lolipop.

 ## Screenshots